naqviO7/Pysnake/README.md

 2. Use `up` `down` `left` `right` arrows key to move snake

 # How to Use:
+1. Use `pip install -r requirements.txt` to automatically install required modules.
-1. Use `python game.py` command to play.
+2. Use `python game.py` command to play.
-2. Convert it into `Executable` using `pyinstaller game.py --onefile`
+3. Convert it into `Executable` using `pyinstaller game.py --onefile`